-Our Year 7 pre-season workshops were due to be held at our Hinchley Wood Sports Ground over a weekend before the end of the Summer Term.
-Due to the current situation, alternative dates and information will be communicated at a later date.
-The day will serve as an initial assessment of experience with a view to allocating initial training groups for the Co-curricular clubs.
-Previous experience is not required and the workshops are an excellent way to meet other girls in the year group before term starts.
+Year 7 pre-season workshops will be held on Tuesday 31 August, with netball from 9.30am to 12.00pm and hockey from 1.00pm to 3.00pm at our Hinchley Wood Sports Ground.
+The day will serve as an initial assessment of experience with a view to allocating initial training groups for the co-curricular clubs.
+Previous experience is not required and the workshops are an excellent way to meet other pupils in the year group before term starts.
 To attend, please complete the reply form sent to you by email.